Murali Kartik: Early international career

 In the Duleep Trophy, Kartik struggled, taking 2/129 against East and then 0/178 in the first innings as North Zone accumulated 8/690 declared.
 He then had to endure the humiliation of not being trusted to bowl in the second innings as North reached 8/233.
 In the last match against South, Kartik could only aggregate 1/87.
 Although Kartik had scored 45 and 27 in his two innings, he totalled only three Duleep Trophy wickets at an average of 131.33.
-The selectors were unsatisfied by these performances, and despite a shoulder injury to Kumble, Kartik was overlooked as India hosted Australia in the 2001 Border Gavaskar Trophy.
+The selectors were unsatisfied with these performances, and despite a shoulder injury to Kumble, Kartik was overlooked as India hosted Australia in the 2001 Border–Gavaskar Trophy.
 Harbhajan was recalled and took 32 wickets at 17 to engineer an Indian series win and permanently establish himself as India's leading spinner alongside Kumble.
 Kartik played in one more match for Railways at the end of the season, and his poor season continued, managing only a total of 2/152, although he did score 79 with the bat.